johnbillion/rave-wordpress/readme.md

 * ✅ md5 and sha1 hashes published on wordpress.org are verified against the wordpress.org packages
 * ✅ Checksums returned by `api.wordpress.org/core/checksums` are verified against file contents
 * ✅ Update URLs returned by `api.wordpress.org/core/version-check` are verified against expected URLs
+* ✅ Verifies that nobody is distributing a version newer than the current latest official version

 ## When do the tests run?